-Cocoa powder may seem like chocolate’s boring sister.
+Cocoa powder may seem like chocolate’s boring sister, so what do you need to know about it?
 It’s often treated as a generic ingredient associated with old-fashioned recipes — like grandma made — without the sex appeal that surrounds chocolate.
 While it’s easy to take for granted, cocoa powder can produce very flavorful chocolate cakes and cookies with a lighter texture and more delicate crumb than chocolate can.
 Cocoa also makes fabulous brownies, sauces, and puddings.
 As with chocolate, there are more brands of cocoa available to choose from than ever, and there are quality and flavor differences among them.
 An intimate knowledge of cocoa powder is a huge advantage to pastry chefs, but to create and publish recipes that work for home cooks, a cordial relationship is good enough!
 You should know the basic difference between natural and Dutch, which to use for your recipe, and how to communicate your choice.

 Cocoa powder is made by removing 75% to 80% of the fat (cocoa butter) from ground cocoa beans (aka chocolate liquor or unsweetened chocolate) and then pulverizing the partially defatted mass that remains.
 Cocoa powder is essentially a very concentrated powdered form of unsweetened chocolate: with all of the flavor but a fraction of the fat, it is intensely chocolaty, quite bitter, and naturally acidic.
 A little goes a long way.